The jumpsuit is a

 Catwoman from "Batman"

-Perhaps we envision future people all in jumpsuits because it is one garment that has never become an everyday staple.
+envision future people all in jumpsuits because it is one garment that has never become an everyday staple.
 Since we know fashion is always evolving, it is safe to assume that jumpsuits will be the norm at some point in the future.

 I love jumpsuits.